"We have a secret in our culture, and it's not that birth is painful. It's that women are strong."

 As mentioned, I will make every possible attempt to get the images you are hoping for.
 However in some spaces and hospitals, they have rules.
 Some birth spaces and even some doulas, request that there be no flash photography.
 I use equipment that works best in low lighting situations.
 However with this lack of lighting, there is a certain amount of grain or noise that will appear in your photos.
 If you are working with a doula or birth space that requests no flash, adding a bit of ambient light such as string lights or couple candles will help.

 Another limitation I may come across with photographing your birth, will be what I am legally allowed to document.
-Most home births or birth centers, allow me to photograph almost everything.
+Most home births or birth centers allow me to photograph almost everything.
 However, there may be medical staff that would rather not be photographed which may hinder what I can take pictures of.
-If you are birthing in a hospital, and request an epidural, I may need to leave the room and won't be able to document it.
+If you are birthing in a hospital and certain procedures are preformed, I may need to leave the room and won't be able to document it.
 As well as with C-Section, some hospitals do not allow photographers into the operating room.
 For any and all limitations, rest assured that I will not leave.
 I will be waiting until little babe is here to capture the moments earthside.

 But most importantly...